Beginner Tutorial: Basic Placement

 Please refer to the Getting Started With ARDK page for more details.

-Make sure that the camera is set on all of the Position helper and rendering manager.
+Make sure that the camera is set on all of the Position helpers and rendering managers.

 Add an empty game object to your scene and call it Session Manager.